OctopusSamples/SpaceCloner/docs/UseCase-BreakUpSpace.md

 This example will clone a project from one space (along with its dependencies) to another on the same instance.
 It includes only dependencies the project cares about.

+- `OverwriteExistingVariables` - set to `false` to keep the differences preserved.
+Any new variable found will be added still.
+- `AddAdditionalVariableValuesOnExistingVariableSets` - set to `false` so any new values (specifically around scoping) are not added.
+- `OverwriteExistingCustomStepTemplates` - Set to `false` so the step templates are not updated.
+- `OverwriteExistingLifecyclesPhases` - Set to `false` as the two spaces will have different phases.

 ```PowerShell
 CloneSpace.ps1 -SourceOctopusUrl "https://samples.octopus.app" `
     -SourceOctopusApiKey "SOME KEY" `